flexera-public/policy_sdk/README.md

   Example: right_pt retrieve_data my_policy.pt --names instances

   -n, --names=NAMES ...
 Names of resources/datasources to retrieve.
 By default, all datasources will be retrieved.
-  -o, --outputDir=OUTPUTDIR  Directory to store retrieved datasources.
+  -o, --output-dir=OUTPUTDIR  Directory to store retrieved datasources.

 right_pt script [<flags>] <file> [<parameters>...]
   Run the body of a script locally.